digital-work-lab/handbook/_courses/2025-SoSe-LRSem.md

 ## Process

-**TODO**: set deadline etc.

 - FlexNow: Seminars must be created for each semester (decentral exams), a seminar paper and presentation are mandatory
 - Grading: the secretary registers students for the seminar, enters grades, and submits them online.
+Students do not need to register on FlexNow.

 ## 1. Announce the seminar (4 months before)